Bayut Logo

 Campus of Sharjah American International School, Dubai

 Sharjah American International School, Al Warqaa, has a purpose-built campus.
-All classrooms have a multimedia, comfortable seating arrangement, internet connection and tablets to ensure a productive learning environment.
+All classrooms feature multimedia equipment, comfortable seating arrangements, internet connections, and tablets to ensure a productive learning environment.

 Campus facilities at SAIS-Dubai